dragomang87/byte-alphabet/README.md

 ## Applications
 The data sizes displayed above are not uncommon anymore.
 For example, the [AVX-512](https://en.wikipedia.org/wiki/AVX-512) SIMD extension adds support for 32 registers of 512 bits, together with their 256 and 128 bits sub-registers.
+With this alphabet, these registers can be addressed with one symbol and their content can be displayed with half the space.